Making the UK greener, one house at a time

 Southern Ocean

 The Southern Ocean, surrounding Antarctica, is less polluted than the other oceans due to its remote location and lack of nearby human populations.
-However, it is not immune to the effects of global pollution, particularly in terms of increased carbon dioxide levels leading to ocean acidification.
+However, it is not immune to the effects of global pollution, particularly increased carbon dioxide levels leading to ocean acidification.

 Arctic Ocean